Joey-Boivin/GameOfLife/README.md

 # Conway's game of life

-This is a quick solution a made to [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+This is a quick solution I made to [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 Made for self-educational purposes.

 ## Quick example